Stamp Duty Land Tax and the 5% ‘additional property’ surcharge explained

 As a result of these changes, SDLT has become a more complex area when looking at traditional tax planning, such as the structuring of buy-to-let property portfolios and family wealth planning, in particular when parents wish to help children onto the property ladder.

-April 2016 saw the introduction of the 3% surcharge on the purchase of ‘additional property’ i.e. any additional properties beyond your main residence.
+Historically, 2016 saw the 3% surcharge on the purchase of ‘additional property’ i.e. any additional properties beyond your main residence.

-Only applicable to residential property, the surcharge works by increasing the rate of SDLT by 3% in each band.
-The current rates have been in place since 23 September 2022 and a purchase of additional property worth more than £40,000 and up to £250,000 would normally be charged SDLT at 0% and this increases to 3%.
+Only applicable to residential property, the surcharge worked by increasing the rate of SDLT by 3% in each band.
+The previous rates have been in place since 23 September 2022 and following the Autumn Statement ended on 30 October 2024, when it was announced the surcharge would increase to 5%.

-In circumstances where the new property purchase completes before the previous home is sold the 3% surcharge will be raised, however, it can be claimed back providing the previous home is sold within 3 years.
+In circumstances where the new property purchase completes before the previous home is sold the 5% surcharge will be raised, however, it can be claimed back providing the previous home is sold within three years of purchasing the new property.

 This could result in significant cash flow challenges if affected, as you will need to pay the additional SDLT upfront and will only be able to claim this back once your previous home is sold.